reeveci/plugin-gitea/README.md

-# Reeve CI plugin for Gitea
+# Reeve CI / CD - Gitea Plugin

+This is a [Reeve](https://github.com/reeveci/reeve) plugin for integrating a Gitea server.

 ## Configuration